Mai Mihara: 2022–2023 season: Grand Prix Final champion

-2023–2024 season
+2023–2024 season: Injury struggles

 Mihara was scheduled to begin the season at the 2023 CS Finlandia Trophy in October, but a "nagging" right ankle injury forced her to withdraw from that event.
 She subsequently withdrew also from her first Grand Prix assignment, the 2023 Cup of China, saying "I have done everything I can to treat and prepare for competition but have had to make the frustrating decision to withdraw.
 I hope I am raring to go on the next stage and that I can deliver a perfect performance."
 She was able to compete at the 2023 NHK Trophy, finishing in eighth place.
 Mihara said she "was very worried, but I really wanted to skate, do my best and not give up.
 I'm happy I made it."

 At the 2023–24 Japan Championships, Mihara finished fourth in the short program despite quarter-underrotation calls on two of her triple jumps and an incorrect edge call.
 She had two quarter-underrotation calls in the free skate as well, coming fifth overall.
 Reflecting on her season, Mihara said she "didn't have many satisfying run-throughs" in the leadup to the championships, adding "I'm very relieved that I made it to the end thanks to my coaches and everyone's support."